AdinaFeigelstein/sample-work/chat-room/README.md

-Run npm start in the terminal and then navigate to localhost in the browser
+1.Run npm start in the terminal
+2.Navigate to localhost in the browser